Skip to content

 How was the Buyer Answer Gap Index measured?

 SlateCX graded 108 mid-market US B2B SaaS websites against a frozen set of 13 questions buyers ask while evaluating a vendor, scoring each on two independent axes: whether a buyer could find the answer on the vendor's own site, and whether AI returned a real answer grounded in the vendor's content.
+We also hand-tested the on-site chatbots across the studied companies.
 The grader is free and the method is reproducible.

 What this measures, and what it doesn't

 We are not measuring product quality.
 A company with an excellent product can score poorly here because the answers aren't reachable, and the reverse is possible too.
-This measures one thing: whether a buyer evaluating you can get a good answer to the questions they ask, on your site and from AI.
+This measures one thing: whether a buyer evaluating you can get a good answer to the questions they ask, on your site, from your chatbot, and from AI.

 Where we stand